cybermaxs/speedy.js/README.md

 `<script src="PATHTOSPEEDY/speedy.min.js"></script>`

+Important Note : this script has no prerequisites and don't download external resources.

 #Can I use ?
 Navigation timing is not currently supported by all browser.
 You can check requirements [here] (http://caniuse.com/#feat=nav-timing)